 Croatian wine legislation is based on the EU wine legislation.
 The Croatian Wine Act, including related ordinances, transposes the relevant EU regulations of the Common Market Order (CMO) of wine.
 Croatia, however, has maintained its individuality.
-Three general quality designations are recognized: table wine, wine of quality, and "top quality" wine.
+Three general traditional terms within quality designations are recognized: table wine, wine of quality, and "top quality" wine.
 The categories are determined by the quality of processed grape, yield per hectare, amount of alcohol and other natural ingredients and organoleptic (sensory) properties.
-Mandatory information on the label should include: wine category, real alcoholic strength, net quantity, for some wines (sparkling) - amount of sugar, for some wines (protected GI, etc) traditional name, origin, bottler for still wines, producer for sparkling wines, lot number, importer and amount of allergens.
-Additional data on the label can include: geographical area of production, vintage (for wines with at least 85 percent of the grapes from that vintage), grape variety, bottling place, etc. Wines from third countries can be marked only as wine or as wine with geographical origin.
+Mandatory information on the label should include: wine category, real alcoholic strength, net quantity, for some wines (sparkling) - amount of sugar, for some wines (e.g. protected geographic indications) traditional name, origin, bottler for still wines, producer for sparkling wines, lot number, importer and amount of allergens.
+Additional data on the label can include: geographical area of production, vintage (for wines with at least 85 percent of the grapes from that vintage), grape variety, bottling place, etc. Wines from third countries may be marketed with the original label in accordance with the requirements of the country of production.

-- I. Organic products: The Law on the Transposition of EU Regulation 834/2007 on Organic Production and Labeling of organic Products (NN 80/2013, NN 14/2014) governs organics.
-For details refer to EU-28 FAIRS report (http://www.usda-eu.org/trade-with-the-eu/eu-import-rules/fairs-reports/). - J. Product samples and mail order shipments are treated like any other import.
+I. Organic products: The Law on the Transposition of EU Regulation 834/2007 on Organic Production and Labeling of Organic Products (NN 80/2013, NN 14/2014) governs organics.
+For details refer to the EU-28 FAIRS report.

+J. Product samples and mail order shipments are treated like any other import.